Bayes factor functions for testing partial correlation coefficients: Introduction

+We propose a residual-free method to construct Bayes factors using a sufficient statistic for partial correlations.
+In our formulation, the test statistic \eqref{eq:t_def}, which is a function of the sample partial correlation coefficient, does not follow a non-central $t$ distribution under the alternative hypothesis \cite{Anderson}.
+In Section 2.3, we note that since the sampling distribution of the test statistics used to evaluate the significance of partial correlations deviates from standard forms under the alternative hypothesis, it necessitates the introduction of a noncentrality parameter.

-To navigate some of these complexities, we use Bayes factors based on test statistics \parencite{Johnson2005} to analyze partial correlation coefficients.
-This strategy bypasses the requirement to specify prior distributions on nuisance parameters.
-To study the plausibility of a range of alternative hypotheses, we calculate Bayes factor functions (BFFs) to illustrate the evidence provided by a range of alternative prior distributions centered on standardized effect sizes of interest \parencite{Johnson2023}.
-This methodology shares commonalities with that proposed in \parencite{Franck2020}, where Bayes factors are expressed as functions of hyperparameters.
+{ A well-recognized criticism of Bayes factors is that their construction typically requires specification of a simple alternative hypothesis in order to induce an informative/subjective prior.
+We address this limitation by formulating Bayes factors as functions of effect sizes evaluated over a continuum of alternative specifications \citep{Johnson2023}.} To study the plausibility of a range of alternative hypotheses, we calculate Bayes factor functions (BFFs) to illustrate the evidence provided by a range of alternative prior distributions centered on standardized effect sizes of interest \citep{Johnson2023}.
+This methodology shares commonalities with that proposed in \citep{Franck2020}, where Bayes factors are expressed as functions of hyperparameters.
 The primary differences between the approaches are that BFFs avoids prior specifications on nuisance parameters by modeling test statistics directly and by imposing prior distributions centered on effect sizes, which are often the primary parameters of interest in null hypothesis significance tests.
-Following the BFF prescription, we specify alternative hypotheses by equating the modes of prior distributions to a function of standardized effect sizes for the partial correlation coefficient.
+Following the BFF prescription, we express Bayes factors as a function of effect sizes by equating the modes of prior distributions to a function of standardized effect sizes.

-In our formulation, the population partial correlation coefficient does not follow a non-central $t$ distribution under the alternative hypothesis.
-Consequently, we develop novel nonlocal alternative priors, distinct from those proposed in \cite{Johnson2023}.
+Our primary contribution is the formulation of Bayes factor functions based on test statistics, recognizing that testing partial correlations differs from conventional \( t \)- or \( F \)-tests due to the nonstandard sampling distribution of the test statistic under the alternative hypothesis.
 We now briefly review the statistical concepts used in the development of our methodology.